 For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity.

-This passage has given people trouble for centuries because it does appear on the outset that Christ actually abolished His own law.
+This passage has given people trouble for centuries because it does appear at the outset that Christ actually abolished His own law.
 The problem is that Yeshua already said in Mathew 5:18 that “…till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” and Paul just said that he upholds the law and that Christ coming didn’t nullify it one bit.
-Furthermore, if Paul is saying that the Law is abolished here then he is also contradicting himself from what he said in Romans 7, “I delight in the Law of God” (vs. 22) and that he desires to “serve the Law of God” (vs. 25) with his mind but with his flesh the law of sin.
+Furthermore, if Paul is saying that the Law is abolished here then he is also contradicting himself from what he said in Romans 7, “I delight in the Law of God” (vs. 22), and that he desires to “serve the Law of God” (vs. 25) with his mind but with his flesh the law of sin.
 The only “Law of God” in the first century, as I have pointed out multiple times, is what they called the Book of the Law, the Torah of the first century.
 Not to mention that Paul would be contradicting his colleague John who said in his own letters that the only way to love God was to “keep His commandments” (1 John 5:3) and “His commandments are not burdensome” (v.
 3).
 The idea that the Law of God has somehow been done away with creates so many problems, contradictions, and hypocritical statements in the scriptures that it not only pits every NT author against one another, it pits them against Yeshua and then pits Yeshua against His Father who stated that His Law was for all time, including the Millennium.

 So what is this passage saying then?
 Look at it carefully.
 It’s telling you EXACTLY what’s being abolished: the “enmity,” the hatred between the northern kingdom Gentiles and the house of Judah of the first century.
 The northern kingdom’s sin of adultery caused God to divorce them, leaving them outside of the covenant with no way back.
 The Jews built a real wall at the temple called the “wall of separation” that separated the court of the Gentiles from the rest of the temple grounds that the Jews were allowed on.
-The sin of the northern kingdom that created the separation is what caused the hatred between the two kingdoms (the House of Israel that controlled both the temple and Israel, and the northern kingdom that was dispersed and became as Gentiles.
+The sin of the northern kingdom that created the separation is what caused the hatred between the two kingdoms (the House of Israel that controlled both the temple and Israel and the northern kingdom that was dispersed and became as Gentiles.
 The bonds of sin which came from the commandments they broke were what was nullified on the cross.
 It was their sin that was removed, which, by default, removed the “wall of separation” so that the two kingdoms could once again be “one new man.”
-There would no longer be any separation from the prodigal son who was cast out and far away, but the long lost son had now been “brought near by the blood of Christ.”
+There would no longer be any separation from the prodigal son who was cast out and far away, but the long-lost son had now been “brought near by the blood of Christ.”
 Christ destroyed the sin, not His own Law.
 2 Timothy 1:10 makes this clear:

 2 Timothy 1:10 (NKJV)